-The U.N. inspectors led by Swedish scientist Ake Sellstrom arrived in Damascus a week ago to investigate earlier allegations of chemical attacks in the Syrian conflict.
+The inspectors led by Swedish scientist Ake Sellstrom have been in Damascus since Sunday to investigate earlier allegations of chemical attacks in the Syrian conflict.

 Western powers had called on the Syrian government to give the U.N. team immediate access to the scene of Wednesday's incident, fearing any delay would enable evidence of a chemical attack to degrade or be removed.

-The U.S. official said Washington and its international partners believe there is little doubt of Syrian government responsibility based on "the reported number of victims, reported symptoms of those who were killed or injured, witness accounts, and other facts gathered by open sources."
+The official said the U.S. intelligence community and its international partners reached the assessment based on "the reported number of victims, reported symptoms of those who were killed or injured, witness accounts, and other facts gathered by open sources."

-Syrian rebels and activists said the alleged government chemical attack killed hundreds of civilians and released footage to back up their claim, showing scores of bodies and patients writhing in agony, all with no visible wounds.
+Syrian rebels and activists have said the attack killed hundreds of civilians and released footage to back up their claim, showing scores of bodies and patients writhing in agony, all with no visible wounds.

-Syrian state news agency SANA accused rebels of carrying out a new chemical attack on Saturday, causing soldiers to suffocate in the Joubar suburb of Damascus.
+Syrian state news agency SANA said some soldiers suffocated when "armed terrorists" staged a chemical attack in the Joubar suburb of Damascus on Saturday.

-The office of French President Francois Hollande said he and British Prime Minister David Cameron agreed on Sunday to hold talks soon on how to respond to what the French leader called the Syrian government's "intolerable act."
+The office of French President Francois Hollande said he and British Prime Minister David Cameron have agreed to hold talks soon on how to respond to what the French leader called the Syrian government's "intolerable act."

 It also quoted Mr. Hollande as saying the suspected chemical attack will not go "unpunished."

-Israeli Prime Minister Benjamin Netanyahu suggested that he may take action against longtime enemy Syria, telling a Cabinet meeting that "our finger is responsible, and when needed it is also on the trigger."
+Israeli Prime Minister Benjamin Netanyahu suggested that he may take action against Israel's longtime enemy, telling a Cabinet meeting that "our finger is responsible, and when needed it is also on the trigger."

 He said the Ghouta attack demonstrates that what he called the "world's most dangerous regimes" must not be allowed to posses the "world's most dangerous weapons."